 By bouncing a user’s connection around the Tor network, the browser makes it appear that the user is located somewhere else.
 As seen below, despite my actually being located in the southeastern part of the United States, whatismyip.com indicates that I am located in France.

-While the Tor Browser does a great job of anonymizing your web browsing, it only anonymizes your browser activity, and the traffic for other internet-connected apps on your computer or mobile device are routed in the usual, unprotected manner.
+While the Tor Browser does a great job of anonymizing your web browsing, it only anonymizes your browser activity, and the traffic for other internet-connected apps on your computer or mobile device is routed in the usual, unprotected manner.

 In addition to IP address spoofing, the Tor Browser also protects your privacy by routing your internet searches through the anonymous DuckDuckGo search site, which doesn’t track you – unlike the Bing and Google search sites.

 Tor is lightweight and self-contained, which makes it an excellent candidate for including on a USB stick so you can use it on other computers, no installation needed.

 Tor Browser isn’t a valid candidate for use as your daily driver browser, as the relay method used by the network to anonymize your internet usage can noticeably slow down your online experience.
 So, you’ll likely still want to have Chrome or another browser handy for activities that aren’t security-critical.

 I advise you that the Tor Browser allows users to access some of the more dangerous, and let’s say “seedier,” parts of the web, which could lead you to encounters with viruses and malware more often than you normally might.
 So be careful to practice safe browsing, even with the extra access to these more “unusual” areas of the net.